 CF’s own Dame Ruth Carnall was a guest on Roy Lilley’s HealthChat yesterday.
-There was a small audience gathered in Cavendish Square, London, and 2,300 viewers streaming the interview on periscope.
-The talk has been viewed 6,700 times to date.
 With typical candour, expert knowledge, common sense and humour, Ruth told tales and highlights from her 40-year career as a leader in the NHS.
 She also shared her perspectives on leadership, work/life balance and the future of healthcare.

 Watch it yourself to hear directly from Ruth about: